isaac-sim/IsaacAutomator/README.md

-./deploy-aws                  # deploy an Isaac Workstation (follow the prompts) ./novnc <deployment-name>     # open the remote desktop in your browser ./destroy <deployment-name>   # tear down the deployment when done ./image-aws                   # build a pre-built AWS AMI with Packer
+./deploy-aws                  # deploy an Isaac Workstation (follow the prompts) ./novnc <deployment-name>     # open the remote desktop in your browser ./destroy <deployment-name>   # tear down the deployment when done
 ```

 Replace `deploy-aws` with `deploy-gcp`, `deploy-azure`, or `deploy-alicloud` for other clouds.
 See sections below for details.